phetsims/qa/documentation/qa-book.md

 * Make sure keyboard navigation functions as described in the “Keyboard Shortcuts” dialog.
 * Make sure focus highlights appear and move through the sim as you press the tab key.
 * When switching from the mouse to keyboard navigation, the focus highlights should begin at the first object in the sim and not where the interactive (mouse) highlight just was.
-* If keyboard navigation does not seem to work on Mac Safari, it is likely that you will need to change the settings to have Full Keyboard Access.

 ##### *Special Notes*
+* If keyboard navigation does not work on Safari, you likely need to enable it in user settings.
+See https://www.seanmcp.com/articles/tab-focus-not-working-in-safari/
 * Please be aware that an object may have focus while you are using your mouse.
 The highlight may become visible as soon as you interact with a keyboard.
 It should become invisible again when you continue to press down with a mouse or finger.